NeddyAP/manajemen-magang/memory-bank/activeContext.md

 4.  **Report Management:**
     - Report submission (`reports` table) with file uploads.
     - Visibility for students, assigned Dosen, and Admins.
-    - Partial Dosen Feedback: `reviewer_notes` can be added when a report is rejected.
+    - Dosen Feedback: `reviewer_notes` can be added by Dosen, especially when a report is rejected or needs revisions.
+Dosen can also upload revised versions of reports.
 5.  **Guidance System:**
     - Class scheduling (`guidance_classes` table) by Admin/Dosen.
     - Student assignment to classes.